cringesyringe11/Abyss-Client-Leak-Full-Version/README.md

 # Abyss-Client-Leak
-Abyss Client Leak by FaxHack™#1211 Give Start or gay
+Abyss Client Leak by FaxHack™#1211 Give Star or gay